sjnprjl/nestjs-stripe/README.md

 export class AppService {
   constructor(@Inject(STRIPE_TOKEN) private stripeClient: Stripe) {}
 }
 ```

 # Contributing

 I am just too lazy to fill this `README` with full of wonderful informations.
 I therefore, request **you** to fill this markdown for me please 🥲.

+# License

+Distributed under the `MIT License`.

+Copyright @ 2022 Sujan Parajuli